 Ethical Working Conditions

 We're committed to promoting workplace practices and conditions that are safe, fair and legal for everyone involved in making our products.
-Our standards are based on guidelines defined by the United Nations (UN), International Labour Organization (ILO) and the amfori Business Social Compliance Initiative (BCSI) Code of Conduct.
+Our Social Standards in Production are based on guidelines defined by the United Nations (UN), International Labour Organization (ILO) and the amfori Business Social Compliance Initiative (BCSI) Code of Conduct.

 Social Monitoring Program